hakunamalaton/vue-scoped-css-example/deep_selectors/README.md

 }
 </style>
 ```
 The CSS effect should work as expected.
-For the simply, you can just add `:deep` pseudo class to the target
+For the simple, you can just add `:deep` pseudo-class to the target
 nested class:

 ```CSS